RSS95/tdd-example-string-calculator/README.md

 step 1 :: add two comma-separated numbers and return sum : complete

 step 2 :: Allow the Add method to handle an unknown amount of numbers

+step 3 :: Allow the Add method to handle new lines between numbers (instead of commas)